jbouligand/Scripts-for-GalalaxyDiagnostic-Paris-Saclay-Workflow/README.md

 - SlopBed (Galaxy Version 2.22.0)
 - SAM/BAM Hybrid Selection Metrics for targeted resequencing data (Galaxy Version 1.56.0)
 - Compute both the depth and breadth of coverage of features in file A across the features in file B (coverageBed) (Galaxy Version 2.22.1)
-2) 3 additional scripts provided as supplemental material.
+2) 3 additional scripts provided as supplementary material.
 They need to be installed in the “tools” directory of your local galaxy instance.
 - gVCF_parser
 - gVCF_order